auraphp/Aura.Dispatcher/README.md

 ## Overview

-The Aura.Dispatcher library provides tools to map names to dispatchable objects, then dispatch to those objects using named parameters.
-This is useful for invoking controller and command object methods based on path-info parameters or command line arguments, as well as dispatching to closure-based controllers and building the objects to be dispatched from factories.
+The Aura.Dispatcher library provides tools to map arbitrary names to dispatchable objects, then dispatch to those objects using named parameters.
+This is useful for invoking controller and command objects based on path-info parameters or command line arguments, as well as dispatching to closure-based controllers and building the objects to be dispatched from factories.

+## Preliminaries

 ### Installation and Autoloading